Preventing and Removing Ice Dams: A Comprehensive Guide for Homeowners

 As a general rule, water will always collect on a textured surface.
 And the more surface area there is, the easier it is for water to remain on the roof.
 The gutter is a major problem in this respect.
 In the autumn, leaves fall on the roof and collect in the gutter.
 This causes two potential issues concerning ice dams.
 First, a clogged gutter blocks access to the downspouts which allows water to drain away off the roof.
 Second, the leaves and other debris provide more surface area for water to collect.
 Standing water is more likely to freeze and start an ice dam.
 Clearing out the gutter regularly in the fall and at the start of winter ensures a clearer path for the water to properly drain away.

 Landscaping and an annual roof inspection also help to identify and minimize risks.
 Mature trees may have branches that extend over the roof.
 Trimming these branches away from the home will reduce the likelihood that snow will collect on the tree and fall onto the roof.
 And an inspection once a year from a professional can provide valuable information about the roof’s condition and its ability to drain water properly.
 Missing shingles or waterlogged decking is replaced more easily outside of winter.
-Finishing all these projects before the first snowfall better ensures a safer winter season.
+Finishing all these projects before the first snowfall better ensures a safer winter season, and you certainly don't want to discover this issue when trying to sell your home.
 This is one area where buying a ski condo can be less stressful, as the association will often deal with regular maintenance fairly well.

 Trouble Spots & Warning Signs